Nima-Fr/TryHackMe/GoldenEye/README.md

 ### 2.5 - What can you find on this service?

-I used `LIST` command to list the messages, which are basicly emails:
+I used `LIST` command to list the messages, which are emails:

 ~~~
 LIST